There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 In order to understand these two reaction mechanisms, you must learn about the halogenation of the benzene ring beforehand.
 Once you understand the halogenation to aromatic rings, the reaction mechanism is the same for both alkylation and acylation.

-As mentioned above, the benzene ring is so stable in structure that it does not react with hydrogen chloride (HCl) or hydrogen bromide (HBr) as alkenes do.
+As mentioned above, the benzene ring has a very stable structure, so it does not react with hydrogen chloride (HCl) or hydrogen bromide (HBr) as alkenes do.
 Instead, the benzene ring can be halogenated by the addition of Cl2 (chlorine) or Br2 (bromine) using Lewis acids such as FeCl3 (iron chloride) or FeBr3 (iron bromide).

-In Lewis acid catalysts such as FeCl3 and FeBr3, there is an empty orbit.
-Chlorine or bromine atoms are attached to this empty orbital to produce an electrophilic agent.
+In Lewis acid catalysts such as FeCl3 and FeBr3, there is an unoccupied orbital.
+Chlorine or bromine atoms are attached to this unoccupied orbital to produce an electrophilic agent.

 Subsequently, the benzene ring attacks the electrophiles, resulting in halogenation.
 The reaction mechanism is as follows.

-As with nitration and sulfonation, electrophilic aromatic substitution proceed by the generation of electrophilic agents.
+As with nitration and sulfonation, the electrophilic aromatic substitution proceeds by an electrophilic agent.
 The difference is that FeCl3 and FeBr3 are used as Lewis acid catalysts instead of sulfuric acid.

 An important fact is that the use of a Lewis acid catalyst allows chlorine and bromine atoms to be incorporated into the catalyst, creating a strong electrophilic agent.
 This property allows for alkylation to the benzene ring.
 This is called a Friedel-Crafts alkylation reaction.

 In the Friedel-Crafts alkylation reaction, AlCl3 or AlBr3 is used as a Lewis acid catalyst.
 By using these catalysts and alkyl halides as reagents, the benzene ring can be alkylated.